 Discussion

 Governance systems at the health services level must cope with many overlaying functions and intertwined activities.
 Reflecting changing health care practices, there is ongoing debate regarding the most appropriate governance systems to ensure organisations meet the needs and expectations of their communities, operate within appropriate structures and support the operational delivery of services.
 These drivers are quite different to those shaping governance systems in universities.
-When health profession students are undertaking clinical placements in healthcare settings as part of their education, there is a crossing over from education to health service systems with attendant implications for governance (O’Keefe et al. 2016).
+When health profession students are undertaking clinical placements in healthcare settings as part of their education, there is a crossing over from education to health service systems with attendant implications for governance (O’Keefe et al 2016).
 As an illustration of this complexity, successful management of student clinical placements in health services has represented a real challenge to universities.
 This is not just in the need to support effective liaison with multiple external organisations, but also to maintain academic governance requirements in an environment that is configured for health care, not education, and one that has a different set of governance foci.

 Careful consideration is required to identify the most appropriate level of governance of IPE, be this local health service, regional health services, university or government, state or federal.
 Closely associated is the consideration of whether to adopt new models of governance or to modify existing systems.
 If the latter, the nature and extent of changes that might be required to accommodate such an outcome need to be carefully scoped.
 In some ways the requirements for IPE align more comfortably with the governance systems for assuring quality and safety of health care and those around the quality and appropriateness of health profession practitioner education, than it does with uniprofessional education.